sammck/tp-hub/README.md

 be used from inside the LAN if the client overrides public DNS with `/etc/hosts` or with a LAN-local DNS server (see below).

-{% note %}
+> **Note**

-**Note:** It is not a good idea to expose the Traefik dashboard directly to the Internet; though it is read-only and does not directly expose secrets, it is not authenticated and it reveals a lot of information about configuration that could make an attacker's job easier.
+> It is not a good idea to expose the Traefik dashboard directly to the Internet; though
+> it is read-only and does not directly expose secrets, it is not authenticated and it reveals a lot

-{% endnote %}
+> of information about configuration that could make an attacker's job easier.

 ## Create a CNAME record for your Portainer web interface
 Create another CNAME record `portainer.${DNS_DOMAIN}` that points to `home.${DNS_DOMAIN}`.
 This will allow